 The fear of not being good enough is common to all of us.
 Still, some people suffer from the fear that they are not good enough, more than others.
-One of the main reasons why a person might suffer from not feeling good enough is a lack of self-esteem.
+One of the main reasons why a person may suffer from not feeling good enough is a lack of self-esteem.

 When you have low self-esteem, you doubt your abilities.
-You lack confidence and find it hard to imagine that you’ll succeed in your pursuits.
+You lack self confidence and find it hard to imagine that you’ll succeed in your pursuits.
 Failures in life seem personal even when they’re not.

-When your self-esteem is high, you might still worry about not being good enough, but you’re willing to rise to the challenge and try things out.
+When your self-esteem is high, you may still worry about not being good enough, but you’re willing to rise to the challenge and try things out.
 You can muster up the motivation and energy to try and succeed because you believe in yourself and are confident that things will be okay even if you don’t succeed the first time.